Arizona State vs. Oregon State NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Arizona State and its opponents have scored at least 59 points just two times this season.
+- Arizona State has combined with its opponents to put up more than 59.5 points just two times this year.

-- Oregon State and its opponents have combined to score more than 59 points in five of 10 games this season.

-- The two teams combine to average 64.8 points per game, 5.8 more than the over/under in this contest.

 Arizona State Stats and Trends

-- This season, the Sun Devils have an ATS record of 3-4 in their seven games as a favorite of 3 points or more.
+- The Sun Devils have an against the spread record of 3-4 in their seven games when favored by 3 points or more so far this season.

-- Arizona State has hit the over in 55.6% of its opportunities this year (five times over nine games with a set point total).
+- Arizona State's games this year have gone over the point total in 55.6% of its opportunities (five times in nine games with a set point total).

-- In games that Arizona State piles up more than 388.1 yards, the team is 4-3 against the spread and 6-2 overall.
+- When Arizona State churns out more than 388.1 yards, the team is 4-3 against the spread and 6-2 overall.

-- The Sun Devils have turned the ball over five more times (20 total) than the Beavers have forced a turnover (15) this season.

 - Find the latest spread and moneyline odds for Arizona State at SISportsbook.